Alternative Fuels Infrastructure Regulation (AFIR)

 Key dates

-- January 2025: Deadline for submission of national policy frameworks (NPF) by EU Member States
+- 31 December 2024 : Deadline for submission of draft national policy frameworks (NPFs) by EU Member States

 In addition to technical specifications for OPS, AFIR will include specifications for hydrogen, methanol, ammonia and LNG bunkering.